h4fide/ESP32-C6-RGB-LED-Control/README.md

 - The `LED_PIN` is set to `8` for the built-in LED.
 Do not change this unless you're using an external LED.
 - Add new color definitions in the `RGB` struct format
 - Create new light patterns by combining `setColor()` function with different delays
+- Modify the `BLINK_DURATION` to change the speed of the blinking pattern
+- Create new light patterns by combining setColor() and blinkColor() function

 ...